toss/es-toolkit/docs/reference/compat/array/zipObjectDeep.md

 # zipObjectDeep

 ::: info
-This is fully compatible with lodash in our [compatibility library](../../../compatibility.md), `es-toolkit/compat`.
+This function is fully compatible with lodash.
+You can find it in our [compatibility library](../../../compatibility.md), `es-toolkit/compat`.
 :::

 Creates a deeply nested object given arrays of paths and values.